Welcome to Personality Central

 ISTPs are clear, calm, objective and detached individuals.
 They are easy-going, tolerant and informal people and are adept at adjusting themselves according to the situation.

-They are generally observant of details and practical realities, and they analyse these with logical analysis to find the most efficient course of action.
+They are observant of details and practical realities, and they analyse these with logical analysis to find the most efficient course of action.

 Efficiency is the name of their game, and they dislike any dialogue that would slow them down to achieve their objectives with the least amount of effort.